-Eager to learn more, I sought out two Chiapaneco scholars – two of what seems to be a generation of Mayan intellectuals turning the lens of scholarship on their own cultural knowledge and practice.
-Pedro Hernández Luna (Tseltal Maya) and Miguel Sanchez Alvarez (Tsotsil Maya) are scholars associated with the Intercultural University of Chiapas (UNICH), an institute of research and higher education devoted to scholarship that fosters and strengthens indigenous cultural knowledge and identity.
+Eager to learn more, I sought out two Chiapaneco scholars – two of what seems to be a generation of Maya intellectuals turning the lens of scholarship on their own cultural knowledge and practice.
+Pedro Hernández Luna (Tseltal Maya) and Miguel Sanchez Alvarez (Tsotsil Maya) are scholars associated with the Intercultural University of Chiapas (UNICH), an institute of research and higher education devoted to scholarship that fosters and strengthens Indigenous cultural knowledge and identity.
 I sat down with them in a café in San Cristóbal de las Casas to talk about lek’il kuxlejal.

 Jeff Conant: Do you see el lek’il kuxlejal as an alternative to Western notions of development?

 Pedro Hernández: The proposal of lek’il kuxlejal is not another model of development, but it’s how we see our own development.
-The Zapatistas have put it in practice, and for the government, for outsiders, it appears contradictory – how are these indigenous people going to have development if they don’t accept government programs, schools, television?
+The Zapatistas have put it in practice, and for the government, for outsiders, it appears contradictory – how are these Indigenous people going to have development if they don’t accept government programs, schools, television?
 But unless you’ve lived through hunger, you’re not going to find it easy to understand these other ways of seeing, and of constructing the world.

 This is an unreachable hope that goes beyond the desire for material goods.
-There needs to be much greater understanding of the perspectives of indigenous peoples, and even many non-indigenous peoples who share this commitment to a different way.
+There needs to be much greater understanding of the perspectives of Indigenous peoples, and even many non-Indigenous peoples who share this commitment to a different way.

 Miguel Sanchez: In Mexico, in Latin America, in the world, there are two models of development broadly speaking.
 There are many of course, but for clarity, let’s say there are two – they are the globalized system, the system that dominates, that is hegemonic for many people in the world.
 In Mexico specifically, all of the policies—education, health, environment—who defines them?
 The United Nations.
-The UN defines lines of development, but for us as indigenous peoples the concept of development doesn’t exist.
+The UN defines lines of development, but for us as Indigenous peoples the concept of development doesn’t exist.
 In Tseltal, in Tsotsil, development doesn’t exist.
 The concept comes from natural sciences and was adopted by Harry Truman – that development is growth, accumulation, opulence.
-But from our viewpoint, nature is not just the mazorca, the ear of corn that is the product, but the entire milpa [the Mayan cornfield] and the milpa doesn’t grow without the social base, without the Mother Earth.
+But from our viewpoint, nature is not just the mazorca, the ear of corn that is the product, but the entire milpa [the Maya cornfield] and the milpa doesn’t grow without the social base, without the Mother Earth.